Customize5773/Arduino-School-Project/Smart Temperature and Entry Tracker/README.md

 Take the step towards smarter safety measures with the **Smart Temperature and Entry Tracker**! 🌟✨ This project combines the power of technology with the need for proactive health monitoring.

 ---

-Let me know if you’d like additional edits or refinements! 😊